vyca2017/content/content/reference/simple-api/subscriptions/generated-subscriptions.md

 ---
 alias: aip7oojeiv
-path: /docs/reference/simple-api/generated-subscriptions
+path: /docs/reference/simple-api/subscriptions
 layout: REFERENCE
-shorttitle: Generated Subscriptions
+shorttitle: Subscriptions
 description: Use subscriptions to receive data updates in realtime.
-Generated subscriptions in the GraphQL schema are derived from models and relations.
+Subscriptions in the GraphQL schema are derived from models and relations.
 simple_relay_twin: eih4eew7re
 tags:
   - simple-api